fengtingzhang/blog/_posts/2018-01-28-master-the-object-oriented-mindset-ruby-and-rails-week-1.md

 ```

 It provides flexibility and late-binding benefits in ruby, if we decide to change their implementation later, we can implement them as another form of bareword and save ourselves from rewriting our implementation.

+## Methods vs. Messages
+In Ruby, messaging is implemented using object methods.

+1. Messages are late-bound
+In some statically typed programming languages such as C++, object methods are early-bound by default unless prefixed with the virtual keyword.

+2. Messages are discretionary
+* Null Object Pattern

+3. Messages are one-way, no return values
+* In Ruby messages are two-way

+4. Messages use commoditized formats